GaloisInc/ivorylang-org/pages/software/properties.md

 - division-by-zero
 - floating point infinity/not-a-number results

-Compiler warnings.
-We of course compile with `-Wall`.
+We compile with `-Wall`.
 Note that we in effect compile with `-Wall` twice: once with our Haskell compiler (since Ivory is an *embedded* domain-specific language in Haskell), and once with our C compiler.

-Similarly, Tower lifts the level of abstraction in developing inter-communicating tasks (including device drivers).
+Tower lifts the level of abstraction in developing inter-communicating tasks (including device drivers).
 Tower helps to prevent

 - The incorrect use of RTOS system calls.
 - Synchronization and deadlock bugs.